Guitar Humidifiers

 It comes in two sizes: acoustic steel-string and classical.
 This humidifier hangs inside the guitar body, suspended between

 the strings.
 It never touches any part of the body.
-You simply fill the
+Simply fill the

 humidifier with water using the supplied syringe.
 The foam interior